grantgasser/regression_crimes/README.md

 ### Description of the data
 X represents the % of the population that has a high school diploma.
 Y represents the crime rate (crimes reported per 100,000 residents).

+### Testing Assumptions
+The script tests the following assumptions:
+1. The data is linear